domschrei/aquaplanning/README.md

 For planning problems using these features (or any subset), a full representation of the read problem is available in the form of Java objects after parsing, as well as a separate representation after grounding the problem.

+Currently, Aquaplanning features two grounding procedures: a naïve full enumeration of atoms and actions, and a state-space reachability analysis similar to the GraphPlan approach.

-Currently, Aquaplanning features a trivial (but complete) grounding procedure and an equally trivial forward search planner.
-Better algorithms will be added.
+A trivial forward search is provided as a planner.
+(Better algorithms will be added in the future.)
 At the end of the planning pipeline, a tiny plan validator can be employed to ensure the planner's correctness.

 ## Building and installing